top of page

 I can't seem to find my reference but I swear, I read this in a film textbook!
 So why are we constantly given bad sounding locations?
 Well, other than the obvious, I find that in NYC, the term, "sound stage" is thrown around more often than "where's crafty?" but I'm here to tell you about a handful of studio locations in NYC and LA in which sound department actually loves to work.
 In the event that those spaces are booked up or out of budget, I'll also tell you what to look for when scouting another location or studio space.

-There are many studio spaces in New York City that advertise themselves as "soundproof" or "popular for video shoots, interviews, etc.;" those are often misleading.
+There are many studio spaces in New York City that advertise themselves as "NYC soundproofed studio" or "popular for video shoots, interviews, etc.;" those are often misleading.
 On one particular instance, I was recording sound in a "soundproofed" studio and the owner came to me and said "You're gonna be hearing our neighbors but you have a good microphone right?"
 Yes, I do, I have a great microphone that is great at picking up sounds with much clarity.
 It's a microphone, not a wand.
-Sorry, my sound-snark is pretty full right now, but think about this; most studio spaces I've been in in NYC have multiple studios next to each other where they rent them out to other loud film or photo shoots blasting music for a music video or modeling, or they rent the space out to a dance team to rehearse.
+Sorry, my sound-snark is pretty full right now, but think about this; most studio spaces I've been in in NYC have multiple studios next to each other where they rent them out to other loud film or photo shoots blasting music for a music video or fashion shoot, or they rent the space out to a dance team to rehearse.
 These are all 100% real experiences I've had and I 100% hear all of this.
 We hear outside, we hear the neighbors on all 6 walls, we often hear the A/C and electrical system INSIDE the studio room.
 Do not confuse "soundproof" with "sound stage" and be very skeptical of a sound stage in NYC because that term is probably being stretched.

 Example of Acoustic Treatment

-The idea of a "sound stage" is that it is sound-proofed well enough so sound cannot enter or escape the room.
+The idea of a "sound stage" is that it is soundproofed well enough so sound cannot enter or escape the room.

 To be honest, this is very difficult to find in New York City despite the studio labeling themselves as a "sound stage."
 On top of that, proper acoustic treatment such as foam, sound blankets, thick curtains or other sound absorbing materials are extremely helpful as well, yet rare in these studios and "sound stages."

 Acoustic treatment and soundproofing are two different things.
 Soundproofing a room is not just putting foam or blankets on the walls; it involves proper installation of proper insulation within the walls, often using dry-wall, fiberglass, caulk and other dense materials.
 Even ventilation and climate control can be designed and installed with sound-proofing in mind.
 Sound can travel through tiny cracks and pathways within walls and floors.
 If air can get in, sound can get in, and when it comes to soundproofing, you are only as strong as your weakest link.
+New York City is a tough task though, if you're going to purchase or lease pre-existing space that wasn't already built to be a soundstage.

 Digital Arts NY Studio